normhcho/AvivoDemographics/Avivo_Demo_Markdown.md

 ![plot of chunk success_age_sex_graph](figure/success_age_sex_graph-1.png)

 Generally what is shows is that older patients are doing better.
-Younger and male appears to have the least likelihood of succeeding.
+Male patients aged 18 to 26, 27 to 36, and 37 to 46 comprise of the bottom 3 groups.

 Dataframes establishing success rate by primary race and sex.
-Note that I filtered on the 3 primary races.

 ```r
 df_success_racesex <- avivo_disc_demo %>%